... trustees for the future

 The parochial church council (PCC) is the "executive committee" of a Church of England parish.
 It meets regularly through the year to conduct its business.

-The PCC is legally responsible for the financial management of the church parish, the maintenance of the churches and its grounds and, along side The rector, for promoting the mission of the church.
+>The PCC is legally responsible for the financial management of the church parish, the maintenance of the churches and its grounds and, alongside The rector, for promoting the mission of the church.
 In Cradley the PCC also runs a number of fund raising and social events for the parish each year.

-The Annual Report and Financial Statements 2022
+The Annual Report and Financial Statements 2024

 Current Members of Cradley PCC

-The following currently serve on Cradley PCC:
+The following currently (from 13 April 2025) serve on Cradley PCC: